shyamsaktawat/ICC-Cricket-World-Cup-2023-predictions/README.md

 ## Team Members:

 ### Team Member 1 (202311067)
 - **Contributions:** Responsible for data collection and initial preprocessing.
+Gathered comprehensive data on past cricket matches, team performance, player statistics, match conditions, and venue details.
+### Team Member 2 (202311066)
-Gathered comprehensive data on past cricket matches, team performance, player statistics, match conditions, and venue details.Conducted exploratory data analysis (EDA) to identify patterns and insights in the cricket dataset.
-Utilized data visualizations to highlight key trends and prepare the data for machine learning.
+- **Contributions:** Conducted exploratory data analysis (EDA) to identify patterns and insights in the cricket dataset.
+Utilized data visualizations to highlight key trends and prepare the data for machine learning.Worked on model tuning, result reporting, and the analysis of model performance.
+-

-### Team Member 2 (202311048)
+### Team Member 3 (202311048)
 - **Contributions:** Specialized in designing, developing, and deploying the ML RESTful API.

-### Team Member 3(202311033) & 4(202311040)
+### Team Member 4(202311033) & 5(202311040)
 - **Contributions:** Involved in feature engineering, data transformation, and model evaluation.
 Collaborated with Team Member 2 to ensure seamless integration of ML models into the API.Led the implementation of Artificial Neural Networks (ANNs/DNNs) for prediction tasks related to the ICC Cricket World Cup 2023.

-### Team Member 5 (202311066)
-- **Contributions:** Worked on model tuning, result reporting, and the analysis of model performance.
-Collaborated with Team Member 3 for effective deployment of machine learning models in the API.

 ## Summary of the Cricket Dataset: